squidserv/OracleRole/README.md

 How many players are left

+# Reveal

+One of 4 players is bad

 ## Special Thanks:
 - [Noxx](https://steamcommunity.com/id/noxxflame) and [Malivil](https://steamcommunity.com/id/malivil) for all their work on Custom Roles for TTT
 - LewisKane on the Yogscast subreddit for the idea
+- [Ianthina](https://steamcommunity.com/id/2ahlamfatin) for the idea for Reveal